 - Xvive Echoman

-A mini delay designed by the same electrical engineer who created the EHX Memory Man Deluxe.
+An analog mini delay designed by the same electrical engineer who created the EHX Memory Man Deluxe.
 Features two Xvive proprietary BBD3005 chips, giving you up to 600 msec of delay time with no aliasing distortion and added modulation.

 Pros: Authentic BBD delay with modulation in a mini case, inspired by a classic.
 Cons: Hard to find any.

-EMULATIONS OF VINTAGE, NON-TAPE DELAY UNITS
+EMULATIONS OF NON-TAPE DELAYS

 Maybe you’re just hooked on the raw sound of echo produced by mechanical tape and oil can delays.
 Unfortunately, vintage tape delays like the Echoplex, Binson Echorec and Roland RE-201 Space Echo can be costly and difficult to maintain.
 Oil-can delays are even more troublesome—and more expensive, since fewer working examples survive.
 On the bright side, there are a number of entirely electronic pedals that can faithfully mimic the glitchy sounds of tape delay and warbling echoes of oil-can units.